zed-industries/zed/docs/src/remote-development.md

 If you chose to connect via SSH, the command you specify will be run in a Zed terminal given you an opportunity to type any passwords/keyphrases etc. that you need.
 Once a connection is established, Zed will be downloaded and installed to `~/.local/bin/zed` on the remote machine, and run.

-If you don't see any output from the Zed command, it is likely that zed is crashing on startup.
+If you don't see any output from the Zed command, it is likely that Zed is crashing on startup.
 You can troubleshoot this by switching to manual mode and passing the `--foreground` flag.
 Please [file a bug](https://github.com/zed-industries/zed) so we can debug it together.

 ### SSH-like connections